wdmg/yii2-geo/README.md

 v.1.0.2 - Added routing path to Bootstrap. v.1.0.1 - Added migrations path to Bootstrap. v.1.0.0 - Module in progress development.

+\* - The demo database contains 144 countries, 111 regions and 4923 cities of such countries as: Russia, Ukraine, Kazakhstan, Azerbaijan, Belarus, Moldova, Poland, South Ossetia, Georgia, Kyrgyzstan, Uzbekistan and contains a total of 20863 translations in EN, UK (Ukrainian), PL, DE.
+Sources of demo data of countries, cities and regions are initially presented in Russian.